Sagelt/trumpocalypse/README.md

 Please send your pull requests!
 Note that taking pulls to this repo is my personal decision.
 If you don't like the things I choose to highlight you can use this system to make your own.

+Each story should go in its own .yaml file in a directory based on the date. title and url fields are required, at least one tag is recommended. desc field is optional.

+Stories are displayed in alphabetical order based on file name.
+Place your files in whatever order makes the most sense to you.

 ## FAQ

 ### WHY?